drozas/tfc/README.md

 - Source code of all the bundles developed for this project in folder src.
 - ASTRA executables (Backend and Node) in folder bin.
 Revision 2016.
 - Report (pdf + source in Latex) in folder report.
+- Slides (pdf + source in Latex) of the presentation.

 Requirements:
 =============